 Fishing Big Lake

-Fish include muskie, walleye, northern pike, largemouth bass, bluegill, crappie, rock bass and perch.
+Fish include muskie, walleye, northern pike, largemouth bass, bluegill, crappie, rock bass, yellow perch, and smallmouth bass.
 Big Lake has greater fish diversity than Lake Bemidji.
 The lake has a lot of structure and breaks as well as shallow back bays for cover on windy days.
 The lake has a maximum depth of 35 feet.

-The abundance of yellow perch and sunfish also provide enjoyable fishing for families.
+The abundance of yellow perch, bluegill, and sunfish provide enjoyable fishing for families.